-Restorative Dentistry for Rose Garden
+Restorative Dentistry for Allentown

 If you do require care due to dental decay or damage, Dr. Eric J. Marsh and Dr. Michel A. Pisano-Marsh have training and experience in a variety of restorative dentistry services to repair and renew damaged smiles.
 We provide restorative care while ensuring your complete comfort — call our team right away if you experience any dental pain or damage.
 Our Allentown, PA office warmly welcomes patients from nearby Emmaus and Fullerton.

 In order to repair teeth that are too damaged for restoration with more conservative tooth-colored fillings, we may recommend a dental crown.
 This custom-crafted restorative treatment looks like a tooth and is sometimes referred to as a cap.
 Dental crowns can also be used to support a replacement tooth or teeth.
 Two dental crowns, one on each end, can be fused to the replacement tooth creating a fixed bridge.
 The bridge is then attached to surrounding healthy teeth.

 We custom-craft crowns and bridges from a variety of materials, and each has a unique set of advantages and disadvantages.
 Gold crowns are sometimes recommended for back teeth.
 While these restorations are the most noticeable in appearance, they are also the most durable and create the least wear against opposing teeth.
 Porcelain fused-to-metal crowns combine the durability of gold crowns with the more aesthetic porcelain.
 We also offer all-ceramic fillings that retain their natural appearance even after years of wear.
 These are the preferred solution for teeth in the front of your smile.
 Gold, porcelain fused to metal, all porcelain, or zirconia are materials that may be right for your smile.
 Our doctors will be happy to discuss your options and help you to find the choice that is right for you.